Phiwadludlu/Training-Requests-App/README.md

 # Training-Requests-App
-A training requests Power App
+A training requests app created using Microsoft Power Platform.